microsoft/AirSim/docs/multi_vehicle.md

 If you are going deeper in to multi-vehicle scenarios, you may want to understand code more closely.
 Your starting point is function `ASimModeWorldMultiRotor::setupVehiclesAndCamera`.
 This function detects currently available pawns in the environment, initializes them and then creates the "connector" object for each pawn.
 The "connector" object is simply and object that connects Unreal Engine's pawns to vehicles in Physics engine.

-## Coming Soon
+## Using simple_flight

-We are currently working on "simple_flight" and "ros_flight" firmwares which will be directly integrated in AirSim and thus eliminating any need for external SITL/HITL setups required by Pixhawk.
+AirSim uses "simple_flight" firmware by default which is built-it right in and thus eliminating any need for external SITL/HITL setups required by PX4.
+This might be better choice for multiple vehicles scenario.
 Also, we will be doing some significant refactoring of APIs so that there will be no need for individual RPC endpoint for each vehicle.
 In other words, one RPC endpoint would be sufficient to control 100s of vehicles in the environment.